Gary Barnacle

-Gary Barnacle (born 1959 in Dover, England) is an English saxophonist, flautist, brass instrument arranger, composer, and producer.
+Gary Barnacle (born 1959) is an English saxophonist, flautist, brass instrument arranger, composer, and producer.
 Barnacle is primarily noted for his session work and live work, including various Prince's Trust concerts at Wembley Arena, the Royal Albert Hall and the National Exhibition Centre in Birmingham.
 He performed at the Nelson Mandela 70th Birthday Tribute at Wembley Stadium in 1988, and appeared on television and in music videos during the 1980s and 1990s with many popular music acts.
-He was also in an electropop duo called Leisure Process from 1982 to 1983 with ex-Positive Noise singer Ross Middleton.
+He was also in a new wave duo called Leisure Process from 1982 to 1983 with ex-Positive Noise singer Ross Middleton.

 Biography and career

 The early years (1977–1980)

 Gary Barnacle was born in Dover, England in 1959.

-Barnacle played the saxophone in many songs and albums by The Clash; he played on their album Sandinista! released on 12 December 1980 as a triple album, the single "This Is Radio Clash" released on 20 November 1981, and Combat Rock released on 14 May 1982.
-He was introduced to The Clash through their drummer and school friend of Barnacle's, Topper Headon, and reportedly became involved in The Clash's infamous 1978 "pigeon shooting" incident.
+Barnacle played the saxophone on several songs and albums by the Clash; he played on their album Sandinista! released on 12 December 1980 as a triple album, the single "This Is Radio Clash" released on 20 November 1981, and Combat Rock released on 14 May 1982.
+He was introduced to the Clash through their drummer Topper Headon, a school friend of Barnacle's and reportedly became involved in the Clash's infamous 1978 "pigeon shooting" incident.

-Barnacle, trumpeter Luke Tunney, and trombonist Annie Whitehead played together on many sessions from 1979 to 1982, when Pete Thoms came in on trombone.
-Barnacle collaborated with The Ruts on their first two albums, both on Virgin Records: The Crack and Grin & Bear It.
-After their frontman, Malcolm Owen, was found dead from a heroin overdose on 14 July 1980, the band continued as Ruts D.C. (where "D.C." stands for the Italian term da capo) in a different musical vein.
-They released two other albums: Animal Now in May 1981 on Virgin Records and Rhythm Collision released in July 1982 on Bohemian Records.
+Barnacle, trumpeter Luke Tunney, and trombonist Annie Whitehead played together on many sessions from 1979 to 1982, alongside Pete Thoms on trombone.
+Barnacle collaborated with the Ruts on their first two albums, both on Virgin Records: The Crack and Grin & Bear It.
+After their frontman, Malcolm Owen, was found dead from a heroin overdose on 14 July 1980, the band continued with Barnacle as Ruts D.C. (where "D.C." stands for the Italian term da capo) in a different musical vein.
+They released the album Animal Now in May 1981 on Virgin Records, before Barnacle departed following disagreements with the original Ruts, to be replaced by Dave Winthrop on Rhythm Collision released in July 1982 on Bohemian Records.
 Ruts D.C. split in 1983.
-During 1979–1980 he also contributed to M's debut album, New York • London • Paris • Munich, released in 1979 and to Sanity Stomp, released by Kevin Coyne in 1980.
+During 1979–1980, he also contributed to M's debut album, New York • London • Paris • Munich, released in 1979 and to Sanity Stomp, released by Kevin Coyne in 1980.